TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-solutionsazure-security-center.md

 articleId = "operationalinsights-generalloganalytics-integrationissuesazuresecuritycenter"
 />

-# Integration issues: Azure Security Center
+# Integration Issues: Azure Security Center
 Security Center collects data from your Azure virtual machines (VMs) and non-Azure computers.
-Data is collected using the Microsoft Monitoring Agent and copies the data to your workspace for analysis.
+Data is collected using the Microsoft Monitoring Agent and copied to your workspace for analysis.

 ## **Recommended Steps**